Turkey's highest electoral authority restores right to hold office to newly elected pro-Kurdish mayor - ExBulletin

 The High Electoral Commission considered an appeal from the DEM on Wednesday and decided to reinstate Zeydan, the official Anadolu Agency reported.
 The decision was taken by a majority of board members, the agency said.

-In recent years, Erdogan's government has removed elected pro-Kurdish mayors from office over alleged ties to Kurdish militants and replaced them with state-appointed administrators.
+In recent years, Erdogan's government has removed elected pro-Kurdish mayors over alleged ties to Kurdish militants and replaced them with state-appointed administrators.

 The weekend vote was largely peaceful, but clashes broke out Tuesday in the predominantly Kurdish town of Pervari between supporters of a ruling party politician who won the vote there. low and his rival, who came second.
 One person was killed and four others injured in the violence.